‘The Prize is Not as Great as You Think

 “I did not say you were in charge.
 Was it the Guard?
 Another one of these units?”

 “Well yes,” the man was still indignant.

 Gerald used a deep, guttural command voice.
 “Then my men here from the First Cavalry will augment this detail.
-Now, I have requested information all afternoon about the murder of prince Reginald.
+Now, I have requested information all afternoon about the murder of Crown Prince Reginald.
 Do you have it?”

 Gladdes shook his head, “No. I don’t know anything about that.
 I have orders to take you to the Celebont Palace.
 And the First Cavalry can be dismissed.
 My troop has matters well in hand.”
 The Baron waved his hands as if he was flicking away dirt.